 The Sherrerd Center organizes a variety of activities to help integrate new faculty into the Smith community and to help them think more deeply about their teaching.
 This begins with a presentation during new faculty orientation and continues with monthly new faculty luncheon meetings.
 We offer a January teaching workshop to provide time for reflection on experiences from the fall semester while planning for the spring.
-We also coordinate mentoring for new tenure track faculty through the Board of Counselors program.

 New Faculty Events

 Discussion of What The Best College Teachers Do by Ken Bain

 January 16, 2019, 12:00 PM - 2:00 PM, Seelye B8

 Sherrerd Center Director Floyd Cheung will facilitate a discussion of What the Best College Teachers Do by Ken Bain.
 Feel free to bring questions about the book as well as any you may have about teaching in general.
 We believe that all teaching is improvable and that it helps to reflect and share together.
 Doing so early in one's career is crucial for many faculty members.

 Please RSVP by January 9th by emailing firstname.lastname@example.org.
 Please let us know if you have any dietary restrictions and if you need a copy of the book.